-Since it is American Thanksgiving this week, I thought I’d take this opportunity to post an open thank you to Snatam Kaur and all the Kundalini Yoga musicians worldwide.
+Today I want to take an opportunity to post an open thank you to Snatam Kaur and all the Kundalini Yoga musicians worldwide.
 Your music has made all the difference for me and many of the people I teach.

-This week I taught a yoga class at Skaramagas, one of the biggest refugee camps in Greece.
+In November, I started teaching yoga at Skaramagas, one of the biggest refugee camps in Greece.
 I first got involved in the refugee situation back in 2015 when I went to Lesvos for a weekend.
-Then in 2016 I taught yoga at the Melissa Network, a center for migrant and refugee women in Athens.
-I taught there for a few months but then I got busy writing my book, and since that time, I haven’t been involved so when I saw a post for volunteers to teach yoga at Skaramagas, I thought it was a good opportunity to see if I could be useful.
+In 2016, I briefly taught at another refugee organization in Athens, but then I got busy writing my book, and since that time, I hadn’t been involved at all.
+Last fall, when I saw a post for volunteers to teach yoga at Skaramagas, I thought it was a good opportunity to see if I could be useful.

 Teaching yoga in these environments is always tough.
 The students are a mix of nationalities and cultures.
 Some speak Farsi, some speak Arabic, some speak other languages, and they can’t necessarily understand each other, much less me.
 I teach women, and they almost always have children so there are usually lots of toddlers running around.
 Most of the women have never done yoga so I am teaching a room full of beginners who can’t always understand what I am saying and who have to mind their children while they are taking the class.
 I’ve always felt safe, and the environment has always been clean, but the classes can be chaotic and unpredictable.
 I’ve had moments when I’ve questioned if I was offering any actual value.
 But the reason that I think the classes are helpful is not because of me, but because of the Kundalini Yoga music I play during class.